CosmeValera/ReactProjects/containers/kubernetes/6-volumes-nana/README-6.md

 ---

 As we have seen until now,
-1. Adminst configure storage
+1. Admins configure storage
-2. and Create Persistent Volumes
+2. and create Persistent Volumes
 3. K8s developers claim PV using PVC

 Thus, k8s developers have to request new storage to the admins, who have to ask for new physical storage to the cloud etc to build the PVs. **And this can end up being tidy, and chaotic.**